cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/unused-on-guide-path/installing-unc0ver-trollstore.md

 In order to follow this method, you'll need a device running iOS versions 14.0 to 14.3 or 14.6 to 14.8.
 If you are running iOS 13.7 or earlier, follow <router-link to="/installing-unc0ver">Installing unc0ver</router-link> instead.

-If you have an A12 or newer device on iOS versions 14.4 to 14.5.1, continue to <router-link to="/installing-unc0ver-fugu14">Installing unc0ver (Fugu14)</router-link> instead.

 :::

-While unc0ver is compatible with jailbreaking several devices on iOS/iPadOS versions from 11.0 to 14.8 (excluding iOS 12.5.6/12.5.7), this method of obtaining unc0ver requires a device running iOS versions 14.0 to 14.3 or 14.6 to 14.8.
+While unc0ver is capable of jailbreaking nearly every iOS device on firmware version 11.0 up to 14.3 (excluding iOS 12.5.6/12.5.7) and A12/A13 iPhones on 14.6 to 14.8, this method of obtaining unc0ver requires a device running iOS versions 14.0 to 14.3 or 14.6 to 14.8.

 ::: warning